← The journal Vertical M&A Guides February 19, 2026

 PMS platforms sit at the heart of hotel operations, managing reservations, check-in/check-out, room assignments, housekeeping, and billing.
 The PMS market remains remarkably fragmented, with hundreds of vendors serving everything from boutique properties to global chains.
 Cloud-native PMS platforms have been the primary beneficiaries of M&A activity, as acquirers seek to displace legacy on-premise systems.

-Mews, the Czech-founded PMS provider, exemplifies the growth trajectory possible in this space.
-The company raised $110 million at a $1.2 billion valuation in March 2024, then followed with a $300 million Series D at a $2.5 billion valuation in January 2026: the largest funding round in hospitality software history.
-Mews now serves over 15,000 customers across 85 countries and processed $19.7 billion in platform transaction volume in 2025, with SaaS gross profit growing 55% year-over-year.
+Mews, the cloud PMS provider, illustrates the growth trajectory possible in this space.
+The company raised $110 million at a $1.2 billion valuation in March 2024, then followed with a $300 million Series D at a $2.5 billion valuation in January 2026.
+Mews said the round followed a year in which it served 15,000 customers across 85 countries and processed $19.7 billion in platform transaction volume.

-Cloudbeds, another cloud PMS provider, reached $84.8 million in revenue in 2024, serving over 20,000 properties across 157 countries.
-The company has raised a total of approximately $253 million across multiple funding rounds, including a $150 million Series D.
+Cloudbeds is another cloud PMS provider.
+The company has raised a total of approximately $253 million across multiple funding rounds, including a $150 million Series D, and serves lodging businesses ranging from independent hotels to hostels, vacation rentals, and hotel groups.

 Revenue Management and Business Intelligence

-Revenue management systems (RMS) help hotels optimise pricing and inventory decisions.
-This category has seen significant consolidation, with Lighthouse (formerly OTA Insight) raising $370 million in Series C funding to expand its commercial intelligence platform.
-ProfitSword, a business intelligence provider, was acquired by Alpine Software Group (ASG) and integrated into the Actabl platform alongside labour management tool Hotel Effectiveness and operations software ALICE.
+Revenue management systems (RMS) help hotels optimize pricing and inventory decisions.
+This category has seen significant investor interest, with Lighthouse, formerly OTA Insight, raising approximately $370 million in Series C funding to expand its commercial intelligence platform.
+ProfitSword, a business intelligence provider, was acquired by Alpine Software Group (ASG) and integrated into the Actabl platform alongside labor management tool Hotel Effectiveness and operations software ALICE.

 Guest Experience and Operations

 Guest-facing technology, including self-service check-in, messaging platforms, and upselling tools, represents a growing area of M&A interest.
-Ariane Systems, a self-check-in kiosk provider, was acquired by Jonas Software (a Constellation Software operating group), signalling the interest of serial acquirers in hospitality-specific niches.
+Ariane Systems, a self-check-in kiosk provider, was acquired by Jonas Software, a Constellation Software operating group, signaling the interest of serial acquirers in hospitality-specific niches.

 M&A Activity and Deal Flow

-The hospitality software M&A market has been characterised by three distinct buyer types: private equity platforms executing roll-up strategies, strategic acquirers expanding their product suites, and large technology companies entering the vertical.
-Each has contributed to a surge in deal activity that shows no signs of abating.
+The hospitality software M&A market has been characterized by three buyer types: private equity platforms executing roll-up strategies, strategic acquirers expanding product suites, and adjacent technology companies entering the vertical.
+Each has contributed to a more active market, although buyer interest remains highly dependent on product quality, retention, and architecture.

 Private Equity-Backed Consolidation

-Alpine Software Group (ASG), backed by Alpine Investors, has been particularly aggressive.
-ASG assembled the Actabl platform through a series of acquisitions: Transcendent (2019), ProfitSword (2020), Hotel Effectiveness, and ALICE.
-The resulting integrated platform combines business intelligence, labour management, and hotel operations software, serving a broad base of hotel management companies.
+Alpine Software Group (ASG), backed by Alpine Investors, assembled the Actabl platform through acquisitions including Transcendent, ProfitSword, Hotel Effectiveness, and ALICE.
+The resulting platform combines business intelligence, labor management, and hotel operations software.

 Jonas Software, an operating group within Constellation Software, acquired Ariane Systems to add self-check-in solutions to its hospitality portfolio.
-Constellation's model of acquiring vertical market software businesses and holding them permanently makes it a unique player; founders who sell to Jonas retain operational autonomy but benefit from shared services and best practices across Constellation's portfolio of over 1,000 companies.
+Constellation's model of acquiring vertical market software businesses and holding them permanently makes it a different buyer from sponsor-backed platforms; founders should understand that post-close operating model before assuming all strategic acquirers look the same.

 Strategic Acquisitions